dgpoulet/python-function-custom/README.md

 func new --name HttpExample --template "HTTP trigger" --authlevel "anonymous"
 ```

-* My custom package is really simple and is called davpopackage, with a single module called davpo_module.
+My custom package is really simple and is called davpopackage, with a single module called davpo_module.
 It contains a single function "return_fortytwo()"
 that returns the number 42.

-* Now if I update the function to import the custom module and access the function, I can call "func start" and it will already work without any problems because the custom package is installed into the environment I'm using while I'm executing the function.
+Now if I update the function to import the custom module and access the function, I can call "func start" and it will already work without any problems because the custom package is installed into the environment I'm using while I'm executing the function core tools.

-Next to add the custom package in a way that can be built and exported to Azure...
+Next to add the custom package in a way that can be built and deployed to Azure along with the rest of the function's dependencies...

 * cd back up to the top level folder (in my case project-function-custom) and create a requirements.txt file (note this is seperate from the one in the actual MyFunctionProject folder):
 ```